-Healthcare in Australia is rated as one of the best in the world.
-Thanks to their government and private funding, they have access to a comprehensive range of services.
+Thanks to their government and private funding, Australia have access to a comprehensive range of services.
 If you have a student visa or are working there temporarily, you will not have access to their Medicare.
-You are therefore required to have private medical insurance with your visa.
+Therefore, you need to have private medical insurance with your visa.

 If you are living in Australia permanently, you will have to enrol with Medicare.
-However, Medicare does not cover all areas; thus, it is recommended to have insurance for things like dental care.
+However, Medicare does not cover all areas, e.g dental care where extra insurance must be taken out.